BIDS Format

 Take Home Messages

-• BIDS format is beneficial for improving the re-usability of your research data and opening the opportunity to use certain software packages
+BIDS is beneficial for improving the re-usability of your research data and opening the opportunity to use certain software packages